mattmccormick/statprocon/README.md

 The X and MR charts will appear on the right.

 Note that the Lower Natural Process Limit may not make sense if your count data could not possibly go negative.
-If LNPL is not needed remove it by:
+If LNPL is not needed, remove it with the following steps:

-1. Double click on the X Chart
+1. Double-click on the X Chart
 1. Click the `Setup` tab
 1. Under `Series`, find `LNPL`
 1. Click the 3 dot menu on the right next to `LNPL`